crowdsecurity/crowdsec-docs/crowdsec-docs/docs/scenarios/format.md

  - `leaky` : a [leaky bucket](https://en.wikipedia.org/wiki/Leaky_bucket) that must be configured with a [capacity](#capacity) and a [leakspeed](#leakspeed)
  - `trigger` : a bucket that overflows as soon as an event is poured (it is like a leaky bucket is a capacity of 0)
  - `counter` : a bucket that only overflows every [duration](#duration).
 It is especially useful to count things.
+ - `conditional`: a bucket that overflows when the expression given in `condition` returns true.
+Useful if you want to look back at previous events that were poured to the bucket (to detect impossible travel or more behavioral patterns for example).
+If the capacity is not set to `-1`, it can overflow like a standard `leaky` bucket.

 ---
 ### `name`